Guochry/CARE/README.md

 ```

 ## Evaluation
-To evaluate the model with CARE setup, you can assess our test set and use our prompt.
+To evaluate model's cultural awareness with CARE, you can assess our test set in [geyang627/CARE-eval](https://huggingface.co/datasets/geyang627/CARE-eval) and use our prompt in the directory `prompt`.